 - If you qualify as Head of Household, then you should strongly consider using that filing status on your tax return.

-Use the free HOHucator tax educator tool!
+Use the HOHucator tax educator tool

-Can I Claim My Baby as a Dependent?
+Who Can I Claim A Dependent?

 - If you did not give birth on or before December 31, you will have to wait until next year to claim your baby as a dependent.